gradzikb/vim-lsdyna/README.md

 ##Documentation

-It is highly recommended to read the documentation to know and understand all the plugin features.

-`:help lsdyna`
+Please read documentation befor you start to use plugin: ':help lsdyna`

-Examples how to use main features can be found on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).
+Some examples how to use the plugin can be found on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).

 ##License